cipitips/event-sorcerer/README.md

-# event-sorcerer
+# EventSorcerer ✨🧙🏿‍♂️

-EventSorcerer is an event type definition compiler and runtime for event driven systems.
+An event type definition compiler and runtime for event driven systems.

 ## Messages